 When and how to offset carbon emissions?

-Likewise, if we earthlings just continue polluting, hoping the projects that have been established to sequester carbon will absolve us from our sins, we are mistaken.
+Likewise, if we earthlings just continue polluting, hoping that the projects established to sequester carbon will magically reduce our collective carbon emissions, we are mistaken.
 BIG TIME.
 Reforestation projects don’t sequester carbon immediately.
 It’s the big, old trees that are cleaning up our atmosphere.

 - If you don’t have the opportunity to plant yourself, donate to/purchase carbon credits from projects that remove carbon from the atmosphere (for example, through the Wren Climate Fund).